bondagit/aes67-linux-daemon/README.md

        daemon exiting with code: 0

 The previous test was run on a _NanoPi NEO2 board_ with Ubuntu distro.

+A 64 channels was succesfully tested on the following platforms:

+* Mini PC with Intel Celeron N4000

 In case underrun happened the status reported is: